5 Lesser-Known Retirement Options to Explore

 If you own a home, you’ve got an asset that can be used to fund your retirement dreams — if you can find a way to access the funds.
 It doesn’t always make sense to sell your home, especially when the housing market is a buyer’s market.
 If you love your home, it will be an important part of your life after you finish working.

-That’s why many soon-to-be retirees consider a sale-leaseback opportunity, like EasyKnock’s Sell & Stay program.
+That’s why many soon-to-be retirees consider a sale-leaseback opportunity.
 This program lets homeowners sell their homes to a reputable company without having to pack up and leave.
 Instead, the homeowner converts their equity to cash and signs a lease to stay in the home as long as they’d like while paying monthly rent.

 You can use the money you receive from the transaction for any retirement options you may have, or you can invest it in other financial vehicles that can help fund your lifestyle for years to come.